frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 ---

-Differential tractography compares one scan to another to capture neuronal change reflected by a decrease of anisotropy.
+Differential tractography compares one scan to another and map capture neuronal change reflected by a decrease of anisotropy.
 Differential tractography integrates the  "tracking-the-difference" paradigm as opposed to the "tracking-the-existence" used in the conventional setting.
-This is realized by adding one criterion to screen if  trajectories have a decrease of anisotropy.
+This is realized by adding one tracking criterion to screen if trajectories have a decrease of anisotropy.
 Differential tractography greatly increases the sensitivity and specificity of the diffusion metrics by aggregating results along white matter pathways.

 ![image](https://user-images.githubusercontent.com/275569/170849962-ef2f90af-748a-4011-8610-508fa8e24645.png)